spacetelescope/catkit2/docs/services/thorlabs_mff101.rst

 Datastreams
 -----------
-``position``: the current (commanded) position of the flip mount.
+``current_position``: the current position of the flip mount.
+This can be set to either 1 or 2, indication position 1 or 2.
+Other values will be silently ignored.
+``commanded_position``: the commanded position of the flip mount.
 This can be set to either 1 or 2, indication position 1 or 2.
 Other values will be silently ignored.